ccondie/cs498r_unrolled_linked_list/README.md

 This repository contains information for lab 1 of BYU's CS498r: Problem Solving and Competitive Programming class.

-Startup code is provided to turn your code into a package with 2 modules (UnrolledLinkedList and Tests)
+Startup code is provided to turn your code into a package with 2 modules (UnrolledLinkedList and Tests).
+Please follow the exact naming conventions and file structure of this repository

 ## What is an Unrolled Linked List?